Two little words that brought hope to Thai cave rescue: ‘Thirteen? Brilliant’

 “Thirteen? … Brilliant” – a remarkable short exchange captured on video has electrified Thailand and paved the way for an astonishing rescue.

-The video, which captures the twelve dishevelled and emaciated boys and their football coach sheltering on a slope in the pitch-black belly of a flooded Thai cave, was posted on the official Facebook page of the Thai Navy SEAL early on Tuesday.
+The video, which captures the twelve dishevelled and emaciated boys and their football coach sheltering on a slope in the pitch-black belly of a flooded Thai cave, was posted on the official Facebook page of the Thai Navy Seal early on Tuesday.

 Hours later it was viewed 16 million times.